SmailikHappy/smailikhappy.github.io/_posts/2024-06-28-River_tale.md

 ## General information

 This is a group project completed at [Breda University](https://www.buas.nl/) as part of a course assignment.
-The goal is to **release (part of) a “presentable” game demo in cross-disciplinary teams** on a structured and known development challenge.
+The goal was - **release (part of) a “presentable” game demo in cross-disciplinary teams** on a structured and known development challenge.

-> This project is finished and has a PC version on [itch.io](https://buas.itch.io/river-tale).
+> This project is finished and has a PC version available on [itch.io](https://buas.itch.io/river-tale).
 {: .prompt-tip}

 The idea of the game is unusual.
 We are using university XR stage as a game environment with custom controllers and tracking system providing a unique theme-park like experience.